 Peak Potential Adventures operates small group adventures both in Australia and overseas and was founded by a group of experienced adventurers who have built a solid and well-regarded reputation.
-Our experience in the outdoors has been built from the ground up over many years.
+Our experience outdoors has been built from the ground up over many years.
 Adaptability, planning, logistics, transparency and professionalism are our strengths and qualities.
-Meeting your expectations, servicing your needs, keeping you safe and delivering value for money adventure experience are our priorities.
+Our priorities are meeting your expectations, servicing your needs, keeping you safe, and delivering value for money adventure experience.
 Taking on an adventure can sometimes seem a bit daunting, so one of our most important qualities is that we are approachable and always available to answer any questions or provide advice – with us, you’ll always get a personalised level of service.

 - We provide experienced and professional guides with local knowledge experience through the track

 - Our Overland Track normal trek has a maximum number of 12 people or less

 - We offer some flexibility with the itinerary options

 - We only work with the best operator and supplier in Tasmania

 - You’ll get a very high level of service because you are guided and looked after by the business stakeholders

 - We are qualified personal trainers and can get you ready for your adventure with an individual training program